Golf: Briton Hatton wins Arnold Palmer Invitational by one shot

 The Northern Irishman shot 76 and tied for fifth at even par, his seventh straight top-five finish on the PGA Tour, something nobody has managed since Tiger Woods in 2000.

-But that was little solace to McIlroy as his 2018 European Ryder Cup team mate Hatton stole the show with a gritty performance to overcome a double-bogey at the par-four 11th.
+But that was little solace to McIlroy as his 2018 European Ryder Cup team mate Hatton stole the show with a gritty performance to overcome a double-bogey at the par-four 11th, where he yanked his drive into a lake.

-“Just an incredible feeling,” said the Englishman in a greenside interview.
-“Such a tough day today.
+The two dropped shots left the volatile 28-year-old Hatton muttering negatively as he felt his chances might slip away.

+“I feel like I could easily have blown up after that,” he said.

-“I thought I’d played my way out of it a little bit when I made a double on 11 but when I saw a scoreboard (a few holes later I) realized I had a one or two-shot lead and was a little bit surprised.
+“I managed to keep my head a little bit, although I did get a bit frustrated.
+I thought I’d played my way out of it a little bit but when I saw a scoreboard (a few holes later I) realized I had a one or two-shot lead and was a little bit surprised.”

-“To hold on and win here at such an iconic venue, I’m over the moon.”

-Hatton was in danger of surrendering a two-stroke advantage over Leishman at the par-five 16th, but got up-and-down from a greenside bunker to save par and lose just one shot.
+Leishman, the 2017 champion, would not go away and Hatton was in danger of surrendering a two-stroke advantage at the par-five 16th, but he got up-and-down from a greenside bunker to save par and lose just one shot.

-With such a tenuous advantage there was no margin for error, but he struck a superb tee shot at the par-three 17th and made a tap-in par.
+With such a tenuous advantage there was no margin for error, but Hatton struck a superb five-iron at the par-three 17th and made a tap-in par.

-Two equally fine shots into the teeth of the wind at the par-four 18th left him with two putts from 25 feet for the win and he made no mistake.
+Two equally fine shots into the teeth of the wind at the par-four 18th left him with two putts from 25 feet for the victory and he made no mistake.

+“To hold on and win here at such an iconic venue, I’m over the moon,” said Hatton, who earns a three-year PGA Tour exemption.

 Reporting by Andrew Both in Cary, North Carolina; Editing by Ken Ferris